Ullica Segerstråle

-Ullica Christina Olofsdotter Segerstråle (born October 10, 1945) is a Finnish sociologist and historian of science who is professor of sociology at the Illinois Institute of Technology.
+Ullica Christina Olofsdotter Segerstråle (born October 10, 1945) is an American sociologist and historian of science who is professor of sociology at the Illinois Institute of Technology.

-Segerstråle’s published nonfiction books include Defenders of the Truth: The Battle for Science in the Sociobiology Debate and Beyond (2000) and Nature’s Oracle: The Life and Work of W. D. Hamilton (2013), the latter of which is the first biography of evolutionary biologist W.D.
+Segerstråle's published nonfiction books include Defenders of the Truth: The Battle for Science in the Sociobiology Debate and Beyond (2000) and Nature’s Oracle: The Life and Work of W. D. Hamilton (2013), the latter of which is the first biography of evolutionary biologist W.D.
 Hamilton.

+Early life and education

+Ullica Christina Olofsdotter Segerstråle was born October 10, 1945, in Finland.
+She holds two M.S. degrees – one in organic chemistry and one in sociology – from the University of Helsinki, as well as an M.A. in communication from the University of Pennsylvania and a Ph.D. in sociology from Harvard University.
 Her Ph.D. thesis described the sociobiology controversy of the 1970s, and it subsequently formed the basis of an article published in the first issue of Biology & Philosophy in 1986.

+Recognition

 A Guggenheim Fellow in 2002, she was elected a member of the European Academy of Sciences and Arts in 2012.
-She is also a member of the Finnish Academy of Science and Letters and a fellow of the World Academy of Art and Science.
-She holds two M.S. degrees – one in organic chemistry and one in sociology – from the University of Helsinki, as well as an M.A. in communication from the University of Pennsylvania and a Ph.D. in sociology from Harvard University.
+She was elected member of the Finnish Society of Sciences and Letters in 2003 and a fellow of the World Academy of Art and Science.